taustation-fan/taustation-fan.github.io/README.md

 you can do other things in the mean time.
 You will be notified when the repair is finished.
 Then you can pick up the repaired item from the Shipping Bay.

-Items cannot be repaired once their damage is too large, though the exact threshold is not yet known.
+Items cannot be repaired once their damage is too large.
+With Item Repair 3, you can repair items that have 5% or more health left .
 To be on the safe side, you should repair your items when their health falls below 75%.

 ## Clones